cinaral/rt_timer/README.md

 ```

 ## 2.2.
 Using a timer thread
-When you want to call a function periodically as real-time as possible, create a timer and a timer thread, and start it:
+If you want to call a function periodically until you stop it, then create a timer and a timer thread, and start the thread:
 ```cpp
 	/** create a timer thread to call the action periodically */ rt_timer::Timer<Action_T> action_timer(timer_period, action, &Action_T::fun);